Pediatric Nuclear Medicine

 - Because the doses of radiotracer administered are small, diagnostic nuclear medicine procedures result in low radiation exposure, acceptable for diagnostic exams.
 Thus, the radiation risk is very low compared with the potential benefits.

 - Nuclear medicine diagnostic procedures have been used for more than five decades, and there are no known long-term adverse effects from such low-dose exposure.
-For more information about safety in pediatric radiology procedures, visit the Image Gently website.
+For more information about safety in pediatric nuclear medicine procedures, visit the Image Gently website.

 - Allergic reactions to radiotracers may occur but are extremely rare and are usually mild.
 Nevertheless, you should inform the nuclear medicine staff of any allergies your child may have or other problems that may have occurred during a previous nuclear medicine exam.

-What are the limitations of Children's (Pediatric) Nuclear Medicine?
+What are the limitations of Pediatric Nuclear Medicine?

 Additional Information and Resources